dbetchkal/NPS-ActiveSpace/README.md

 The DENA-overflights repository includes two components: overflight audiblity ground-truthing and creation and analysis of a representative 'active space' corresponding to propeller noise for a geographic region.

-DENA-overflights has several dependencies, the only of which included here is `gdal_transform.exe` and its supporting files.
-Remaining dependencies are found at the Github links below:
+DENA-overflights has several dependencies.
+Dependencies are found at the Github links below:
   > Iyore: <a href="https://github.com/nationalparkservice/iyore">NPS/Iyore</a> <br>
   > NMSIM-Python: <a href="https://github.com/dbetchkal/NMSIM-Python">dbetchkal/NMSIM-Python</a> <br>
   > soundDB: <a href="https://github.com/gjoseph92/soundDB">gjoseph92/soundDB</a>
+  > GDAL Translate: <a href="https://apps.nationalmap.gov/raster-conversion/gdal-installation-and-setup-guide.html">USGS Instructions</a>

 Additionally, overflights are queried from a databased developed by <a href="https://github.com/smHooper/flightsdb">smHooper</a>.